If you would like to get in contact with a particular library, visit their website:

 Librarians with theological subject expertise may also be able to assist alumni with their specific reference or research queries.

-The National Library of Australia eResources portal allows you to search the full text content in most electronic journals, ebooks and databases.
+The National Library of Australia eResources portal allows you to search the full text content in most electronic journals, eBooks and databases.
 With easy filtering options, results can be narrowed by the type of content, publication, date and other categories to find exactly the information resources you need.
 You can find the citation and links to full text when available, as well as print, email, save and export a single result.
+You can also Ask a Librarian for help with your research questions or collection enquiries.

 Managed by the National Library of Australia, Trove helps you find and access resources relating to Australia.
 It brings together content from libraries, museums, archives, repositories and other research and collection organisations big and small.
 Use Trove to find and get Australian and online resources: books, images, historic newspapers, maps, music, archives and more.